fishaudio/fish-speech/docs/en/finetune.md

     This test will generate a `fake.wav` file.
 If the timbre of this file differs from the speaker's original voice, or if the quality is not high, you need to fine-tune `VQGAN`.

     Similarly, you can refer to [Inference](inference.md) to run `generate.py` and evaluate if the prosody meets your expectations.
 If it does not, then you need to fine-tune `LLAMA`.

+    It is recommended to fine-tune the LLAMA and VITS model first, then fine-tune the `VQGAN` according to your needs.

 ## Fine-tuning VQGAN
 ### 1. Prepare the Dataset